jeffochoa/factory-stories/readme.md

 After install You'll have access to a a new artisan command

     $ php artisan make:factory-story SomeClassName
-After run this command You should see the new file under the Tests\Stories directory
+After run this command You should see the new file under the "database/" directory

     <?php

-    namespace Tests\Stories;

     use App\Models\User;
-    use FactoryStories\Contracts\FactoryStoryContract;
+    use FactoryStories\FactoryStory;

-    class TestStory implements FactoryStoryContract
+    class TestStory extends FactoryStory
     {
-        public function handle($params = [])
+        public function build($params = [])
         {
             // here you can add your complex model factories with their relationships return factory(User::class)->create();